cheneyyu/PeakForge/README.md

    prioritising differential hits or plotting ranked lists.

 #### Why priors matter for 1 vs 1 contrasts
-Single replicate contrasts (1 treatment vs 1 control) lean on the MARS test, which has limited power to distinguish noise from signal without additional information.【F:chipdiff.py†L1086-L1146】  Priors counteract this by providing reference behaviour for well-characterised loci:
+Single replicate contrasts (1 treatment vs 1 control) lean on the MARS (MA-plot-based Random Sampling) test, which has limited power to distinguish noise from signal without additional information.【F:chipdiff.py†L1086-L1146】  Priors counteract this by providing reference behaviour for well-characterised loci:

 - **Overlap-driven shrinkage** – When an observed peak intersects the prior catalogue, its log fold-change is retained.
 Novel peaks have their `log2FC` (and, when available, `log2FC_shrunk`) multiplied by `1 - w · (1 - overlap_fraction)`, where `w` is